barna-bb/cryptazon/README.md

 `$ npm run start`

 ## Acknowledgement
-This project is based on a tutorial by [DApp University](https://www.youtube.com/@DappUniversity).
+This project was made possible with the help of [DApp University](https://www.youtube.com/@DappUniversity).